tayamari/lmmw-maze-game/docs/planning.md

 Add menu page (partially done)

 LABOR DAY WEEK
-Navigation between pages (partially done)
+✅ Navigation between pages (partially done)
-Stitch pages/modules together
+✅ Stitch pages/modules together
-Finding assets and designs - Look at APIs for assets vs. static hosting our own Have basic requirements for the project code complete:
+✅ Finding assets and designs - Look at APIs for assets vs. static hosting our own ✅ Have basic requirements for the project code complete:

-- About page
+✅ - About page
-- Contact page with form validation
+✅ - Contact page with form validation

 Week 9 - In class: delegate responsibilities that we can each do some work on individually

-Icon movement
+Tay - Icon movement
-Basic grid/maze layout
+Joseann - Basic grid/maze layout
 Wiring up assets (place them where they need to be, remove any placeholders we have) Community get-together - 1hr of Saturday class (9/6)